lnrri3665421/notes/README.md

 # 2023-12-11
 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.
 This means that trying to optimize code before it's necessary can often lead to more problems than it solves, such as making the code harder to read and maintain.
 It's better to write clear, simple code first and optimize only when needed.

+# 2023-12-12
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

+This quote reminds us that optimizing code before it's necessary can lead to overly complex and hard-to-maintain code.
+It's better to write clean, simple code first and optimize only when profiling identifies bottlenecks.